schellingerhout/schellingerhout.github.io/_posts/2019-02-14-datatransmission2.md

   LStaticArray : Array[0..9] of Double;
 {% endhighlight %}

+The notation within `[]` allows for a start and end index, or you can provide an enumerated type as an index.
+You should usually start the index range at 0, but if you can not, then the examples below will need to be offset by the value of the start index.

-A block of memory will now exists consisting of 10 doubles in a row.
-The adress of a static array is the same as the address of its first element.
-This means `@LStaticArray` and `@LStaticArray[0]` return the same value;
+At declaration of the code a block of memory will now exist consisting of 10 doubles in a row.
+The address of a static array is the same as the address of its first element.
+This means `@LStaticArray` and `@LStaticArray[0]` return the same value.

 {% highlight pascal %}
-Assert(@LStaticArray = @LStaticArray[0]); //Memory address of static array is same as address of the first element
+Assert(@LStaticArray = @LStaticArray[0]);
 {% endhighlight %}

-If we call `SizeOf` on the static array we get the size of all the elements as a whole.
+If we call `SizeOf` on the static array we get the total size of all the elements.

 {% highlight pascal %}
 Assert(SizeOf(LStaticArray) = SizeOf(LStaticArray[0]) * Length(LStaticArray));
 {% endhighlight %}

-The size is the same size as the strucutre in memory, because the distance from element to element (stride) is simply the size of the element type.
+The value of `SizeOf` is the same size as the strucutre in memory, because the distance from element to element (stride) is simply the size of the element type.

 {% highlight pascal %}
-Assert(NativeUInt(@LStaticArray[1]) - NativeUInt(@LStaticArray[0]) = SizeOf(LStaticArray[0]));
+Assert(NativeUInt(@LStaticArray[1]) - NativeUInt(@LStaticArray[0]) = SizeOf(Double));
 {% endhighlight %}

+In the example above `@StaticArray[0]` and `@StaticArray[1]` are pointers to our first and second element.
+We can see that the the differ by the size of the element: `SizeOf(Double)`.In production code many developers would rather use `SizeOf(LStaticArray[0])` because the code will continue to work if the type of the array needs to change.

 If we assign one fixed array to another we copy by value.
 The array does not move around in memory but stays at its initial location.
 Assignment simply copies the entire memory content.